freedomofpress/securedrop-docs/docs/journalist/submissions.rst

 Exporting to an Export Device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Currently, a LUKS- or VeraCrypt-encrypted USB flash drive is required for exporting submissions.
+Currently, a LUKS- or VeraCrypt-encrypted USB flash drive is required for exporting files.

 1. Insert the USB flash drive and wait for the ``sd-devices`` qube to start.
 2. If your drive is using VeraCrypt, you will need to unlock it manually: